 Domain 3 – Staff organisation and procedures

-This domain assesses the organisation of parliamentary staff, in terms of share and position of women and men in staff, and work-life balance measures available for them.
+This domain assesses the organisation of parliamentary employees, in terms of the share and position of women and men among staff, and the work-life balance measures available to them.

-Work-life balance has been linked with better performance and higher productivity at work.
-Employees who benefit from flexible arrangements and supporting services are able to cope with family responsibilities while not interfering with their working tasks.
-This is a benefit for both employed people (and their families) and the functioning of the public administration.
+Work-life balance is linked to better performance and higher productivity at work.
+Employees who benefit from flexible arrangements and supporting services are better able to cope with family responsibilities without interfering with their work tasks.
+This benefits employed people (and their families) and the functioning of public administrations.